effhAVE/GLLSS/README.md

 ![Series Tournaments Overview](https://i.imgur.com/0luFAhO.png)

 #### Calendar
 Calendar is a week based overview of all the rounds in a compact way, so you have better overview of the tournaments, rounds, hosting.
 On the top right the week in the year is shown and you can click on it to choose any week to see schedule for the chosen week as shown in the picture and it will display only the chosen week from Monday to Sunday.
+You have to click on OK once you select a week for change to happen.

 ![Calendar chooosing week](https://i.imgur.com/9YLS3Ut.png)